feross/feross.org/_posts/2012-10-05-how-to-setup-your-linode.md

 hn: "http://news.ycombinator.com/item?id=4618808"
 ---

-*This guide was last updated in March 2020.
+*This guide was last updated in May 2020.
 View [the full changelog](https://github.com/feross/feross.org/commits/master/_posts/2012-10-05-how-to-setup-your-linode.md).*

 So, you followed the advice in my [Linode Hosting Review](/linode-vps-hosting-review/) and decided to host your website with [Linode](http://www.linode.com/?r=307513b509e8c0d3292536d446f17f0cdca0e767).
 Excellent choice!